Alenia C-27J Spartan: AC-27J Stinger II

 The AC-27J was a proposed gunship for the U.S. Air Force.
 In 2008, US$32 million was reallocated to buy a C-27J for the U.S. Air Force Special Operations Command, to fulfill requirements defined by AFSOC for the AC-XX concept, a replacement for the aging Lockheed AC-130s.
 It was to use proven systems to reduce risk.
 AFSOC planned for 16 gunships, the first in 2011 and two more per year up to 2015.
 The AC-27J was to be a multi-mission platform, equipped with full-motion cameras and outfitted to support covert infiltration and other ground operations, armed with either a 30-millimeter or 40-millimeter gun or precision-guided munitions such as the Viper Strike bomb.
 At the Air Force Association's 2008 conference, it was named "Stinger II" after the AC-119K Stinger.

-C-27A 90-0170 was removed from storage at AMARC in October 2008 and delivered to Eglin AFB, Florida, for use by the Air Force Research Laboratory to test the feasibility of mounting of 30 mm and 40 mm guns.
+In October 2008, C-27A 90-0170 was removed from storage at AMARC and delivered to Eglin AFB, Florida, for use by the Air Force Research Laboratory to test the feasibility of mounting of 30 mm and 40 mm guns.
 In May 2009, the program was put on hold because U.S. Army funding for 40 C-27s in an Army–Air Force cooperative purchase was removed from the fiscal 2010 budget.
 U.S. Air Force Special Operations Command elected to standardize their fleet with the C-130 to meet its gunship needs.

 HC-27J

 The HC-27J is a modified surveillance variant for the U.S. Coast Guard.
-Fourteen former U.S. Air Force (Air National Guard) C-27Js are to be modified into HC-27Js for maritime patrol, surveillance, medium-range search and rescue, drug and migrant interdiction, and disaster response missions.
+Fourteen former U.S. Air Force (Air National Guard) C-27J are to be modified into HC-27J for maritime patrol, surveillance, medium-range search and rescue, drug and migrant interdiction, and disaster response missions.
 Deliveries of the C-27J to the USCG began in November 2014.
 First flight of a HC-27J occurred in September 2023.
 The HC-27J is to replace HC-130H Hercules aircraft at USCG air stations.
 Due to budget constraints, replacement with HC-130J aircraft is not possible.
+The Coast Guard plans to decommission its C-27J by the end of fiscal year 2028.